PirayaW/twitter-news-classification-spark/README.md

 # News Tweets Classification using Spark Streaming and MLlib
 The goal of this project is to classify news tweets into 6 categories: Politics, Finance, Sports, Sci&Tech, Entertainment, and Crime.

-CS249: Cloud Computing, Spring 2016
+Final project: Cloud Computing (CS249), UCLA, Spring 2016

-Department of Computer Science

-University of California, Los Angeles

 ## Team
 * Piraya Wongnimmarn